Oelin/p-radix/readme.md

 # xch

-A weird library that uses port numbers to transfer data.
-It's only use is probably in XSS exploit writing.
+A strange library that uses port numbers to transfer data.
+It's only real use is in XSS exploit writing.

 Server